matplotlib/matplotlib/doc/users/interactive.rst

     Creates a new `.figure.Figure` and fills it with a grid of `.axes.Axes`

 Matplotlib keeps a reference to all of the open figures created this way so they will not be garbage collected.
-You can close all off your open figures via ``plt.close('all')``.
+You can close all of your open figures via ``plt.close('all')``.

 For discussion of how this works under the hood see: